Long-lived versus nocturnal stable atmospheric boundary layers: DNS characterisation, similarity theory, and regime classification: Technical Formulation

-As shown in figure \ref{fig:validation_mplus}(a), the simulation results for both $Re_D$ cases exhibit close agreement with the DNS data of \citet{shah_direct_2014}.
-For $Re_D=900$, the mean velocity profile adheres to the logarithmic law over a broader range of $y^+$.
-The validity of the non-dimensional shear function $\phi_m$ is further assessed in figure \ref{fig:validation_mplus}(b).
-Due to the relatively low Reynolds number, the $Re_D = 400$ case exhibits only a limited extent of the logarithmic law region.
-Consequently, a clear agreement with Monin–Obukhov similarity theory (MOST)--specifically, the condition $\phi_m = 1$ throughout the vertical domain--is not anticipated.
-In contrast, the $Re_D = 900$ case demonstrates good agreement with the similarity theory within the range $0.2 < y/\delta_t < 0.4$.
+As shown in figure~\ref{fig:validation_mplus}(a), the simulation results for both $Re_D$ cases closely reproduce the DNS data of \citet{shah_direct_2014}.
+For $Re_D = 900$, the mean velocity profile follows the logarithmic law over a wider range of $z^{+}$.
+The behaviour of the non‑dimensional shear function $\phi_m$ is further examined in figure~\ref{fig:validation_mplus}(b).
+At the lower Reynolds number ($Re_D = 400$), the extent of the logarithmic region is limited, and agreement with MOST--specifically, $\phi_m = 1$ throughout the vertical domain--is therefore not expected.
+In contrast, the $Re_D = 900$ case exhibits good agreement with MOST within the range $0.2 < z/\delta_t < 0.4$.

-The energy spectra of vertical velocity are presented for the cases $\Pi_s = 0.25$, $1$, and $4$, at fixed $\Pi_w = 16200$ and $\Rey_D = 400$.
-Both the energy and wavenumber are normalized using the kinematic viscosity, the turbulence dissipation rate $\epsilon = 2 \nu \langle \partial_j u_i^\prime \partial_j u_i^\prime \rangle$, and the Kolmogorov length scale $\eta = (\nu^3/\epsilon)^{0.25}$.
-The velocity spectra for all three stratified cases display a narrow inertial subrange that follows the theoretical $-5/3$ slope.
-Each case represents a distinct dominant stratification mechanism and achieves a statistically stationary state.
-These cases fall within the weakly stable regime and sustain continuous turbulence and used in turbulent budget analysis.
-The friction Reynolds numbers, defined as $\Rey_{\tau} = u_* \delta/\nu$, for the neutral and stratified cases (ordered by increasing $\Pi_s$) are $344.50$, $337.68$, $335.93$, and $326.97$, respectively.
-The bulk Richardson numbers, $Ri_b$, are $0.0008$, $0.0012$, and $0.0030$, respectively, also in increasing order of $\Pi_s$.
+The energy spectra of vertical velocity for both $Re_D$ cases are shown in figure~\ref{fig:validation_spectra}.
+Both the energy and wavenumber are normalized using the kinematic viscosity, viscous dissipation rate $(\epsilon)$, and the Kolmogorov length scale $(\eta)$, which are defined as follows:

+For $Re_D = 900$, the vertical‑velocity spectra exhibit a sufficiently extended inertial subrange that follows the theoretical $-5/3$ slope, indicating that this Reynolds number provides a well‑resolved representation of the turbulence.
+Consequently, $Re_D = 900$ is adopted for all simulations used to examine the turbulent characteristics and energy budget of long‑lived SABLs.
+Owing to its lower computational cost, $Re_D = 400$ is employed only to illustrate the multi‑parameter dependence of long‑lived SABLs for the development of a regime map.